Gmail filter how-to

 Can Gmail filters apply to existing emails?

 Yes.
-When creating a filter, choose the option to apply it to matching conversations if you want the rule to clean up old mail as well as future mail.
+When creating a filter, choose the option to apply it to matching conversations.

 Can Gmail create a filter for everyone not in my contacts?